ScottDuane/aa-google-analytics/google-anayltics-reading.md

 That snippet will create a function calld `ga()`, which will be available for you as an API and will be used when setting up event tracking.

-At a basic level, when a visitor enters the page, the snippet loads and automaticaly calls that function, passing in a `pageview` as a parameter, making GA log that visit.
+At a basic level, when a visitor enters the page, the snippet loads and automatically calls that function, passing in a `pageview` as a parameter, making GA log that visit.

 Now that the snippet is set up, let's make sure it's working properly.